Plot: The muppets spend Christmas at Fozzie’s mother’s house.

 – They didn’t remove that guy’s cigarette?

-– As much as I hardly use Exeggcute, I will admit they’re adorable……what’s up with that one with the exposed brain matter, though?
+– As much as I hardly use Exeggcute, I will admit they’re adorable, in the anime anyway (They are definitely NOT in the early games)……what’s up with that one with the exposed brain matter, though?
 All I’ve found is Pokedex entries which state that finding cracks means they’re close to evolution, but that doesn’t answer my question nor does that make sense.
 They evolve from Leaf Stones – why does it matter if they have cracks or not?

 – Melvin: *creepy shadowed closeup’d grinning face as he shoots fire randomly into the audience* “I can’t believe it!
 It never worked befo-hoho-re!”
 Creepy AND dangerous.
 Are we sure he’s not an antagonist?